candiddev/etcha/hugo/content/docs/tutorials/trigger-patterns.md

 }
 ```

-This Pattern will output the environment to a file `env` when the Pattern is ran via `event`, otherwise it will send it stdout and the event `webhook_body`.
+This Pattern will output the environment to a file `env` when the Pattern is ran via `event`, otherwise it will send it stdout and the event `webhookBody`.

 5. Create another new file under `patterns` called `trigger.jsonnet`.
 Add in this content: